qliu95114/demystify/README.md

 1. How Packet passthrough Internet to Azure VM (not started)
 1. azurespeedstorage : terraform sample of create storage account in different region
 1. ps_azure : random powershell script
+1. How to use ADX to analyze Storage Analytis Log in a few clicks (get logs from customer and other without config LA)

 ## Things are NOT related to Azure Platform